 - 1. Loans when the DWSRF receives a request from a loan recipient, based on incurred costs, including pre-building and building costs. - 2.
 Refinance or Purchase of Municipal Debt generally, at a rate not greater than equal amounts over the maximum number of quarters that payments can be made, and up to the amount committed to the refinancing or purchase of the local debt.
 A State may immediately draw cash for up to the greater of \$2 million or 5 percent of each fiscal year's capitalization grant to refinance costs. - 3.
 Purchase of Insurance when insurance premiums are due. - 4.
-Guarantees and Security for Bonds immediately, in the event of imminent default in debt service payments on the guaranteed/secured debt; otherwise, up to the amount dedicated for the guarantee or security based on actual construction cost. - 5.
-Set-Asides generally, on an incurred cost basis after workplans have been approved by EPA (40 CFR section 35.3560(e)). - 6.
-Subgrants awarded from the additional subsidy reserve under ARRA when the State receives a request from a subrecipient based on incurred costs, including pre-building and building costs.
+Guarantees and Security for Bonds immediately, in the event of imminent default in debt service payments on the guaranteed/secured debt; otherwise, up to the amount dedicated for the guarantee or security based on actual construction cost.

+5. Set-Asides - generally, on an incurred cost basis after workplans have been approved by EPA (40 CFR section 35.3560(e)).